 Let’s get reviewing…

-When our daughter hit the age of four, it was time for a balance bike.
-I read reviews and took the plunge with WOOM.
+When our daughter hit the age of four, I went on the hunt for the best balance bike.
+Began reading reviews and eventually took the plunge with WOOM.

 BOOYAH!
 Now I’m saving time and money — More ice cream!